-Dog Diarrhea Prednisone (Why It Happens)
+Dog Diarrhea and Prednisone (Why It Happens)

 When your dog develops diarrhea while taking prednisone, it can be worrying and confusing.